-Kurt Sievers is executive director, president and chief executive officer since May 2020, after a successful track record as the president of NXP, overseeing all the company’s business lines, since 2018.
+Kurt Sievers (1969, German) is executive director, president and chief executive officer since May 2020, after a successful track record as the president of NXP, overseeing all the company’s business lines, since 2018.

 Mr. Sievers joined NXP in 1995, and rapidly moved through a series of Marketing and Sales, Product Definition and Development, Strategy and General Management leadership positions across a broad number of market segments.
 He has been a member of the executive management team since 2009, where he has been instrumental in the definition and implementation of the NXP High-Performance Mixed Signal strategy.
 In 2015, Mr. Sievers was influential in the merger of NXP and Freescale Semiconductor.

 Mr. Sievers serves on the board of the German National Electrical and Electronics Industry Association (ZVEI), the Global Semiconductor Alliance (GSA) and Capgemini S.E.
 Mr. Sievers is president of ESIA (European Semiconductor Industry Association).
 He chaired the advisory board of the international trade-fair Electronica until June 2021.
-He also serves as a board member of AENEAS, an industrial association for application and technology research in Europe on nano-electronics.
-Mr. Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the Board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.
+He is also president of AENEAS, an industrial association for application and technology research in Europe on nano-electronics.
+Mr. Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.

 Mr. Sievers earned a master’s degree in physics and information technology from Augsburg University, Germany.

-Annette Clayton was appointed a non-executive director of our board of directors in May 2021.
-Ms. Clayton is the chief executive officer and president of Schneider Electric North America, a region of Schneider Electric, a multinational firm specializing in energy management and automation solutions.
+Annette Clayton (1964, American) was appointed a non-executive director of our board of directors effective May 2021.
+Ms. Clayton is the chief executive officer of Schneider Electric North America, a region of Schneider Electric, a multinational firm specializing in energy management and automation solutions.

-Anthony Foxx was appointed a non-executive director of our board of directors in May 2021.
+Anthony Foxx (1971, American) was appointed a non-executive director of our board of directors effective May 2021.
 From October 2018 to January 2022, Mr. Foxx served as the chief policy officer and senior advisor to the president and chief executive officer of Lyft.

 Before that Ms. Olving worked at Saab AB, a listed Defence and Security company, as deputy CEO and chief operating officer.
 Her earlier career also includes various managerial positions within Volvo Car Corporation, in total 25 years, of which 5 years in Asia Pacific and 7 years in the executive management team.

-Ms. Olving is a board member of Assa Abloy AB, Vestas Wind Systems A/S Investment AB Latour, Munters Group AB, chair of Academic Work Holding AB, chair of the board at the Royal Swedish Opera and ScandiNova Systems AB and board member of Stena Metall AB.
-Ms. Olving has declined re-election as board member at Munters Group AB, and her current board service will end in May 2022.
+Ms. Olving is a board member of Assa Abloy AB, Vestas Wind Systems A/S Investment AB Latour, chair of the board at the Royal Swedish Opera and ScandiNova Systems AB and board member of Stena Metall AB.
 She is a fellow of IVA, the Royal Swedish Academy of Engineering Sciences.
 She holds a Master of Science in Mechanical Engineering from Chalmers in Gothenburg, Sweden.

 In January 2018, Ms. Olving was presented H.M., The King’s Medal of the 12th size with blue ribbon for outstanding efforts within Swedish business sector.
 In October 2019, she was awarded IVA’s Gold Medal for pioneering and outstanding leadership within the tech sector.

-Jasmin Staiblin was appointed a non-executive director of our board of directors in June 2019.
+Jasmin Staiblin (1970, German and Swiss) was appointed a non-executive director of our board of directors in June 2019.
 She served between 2013 and 2018 as chief executive officer of Alpiq, a leading Swiss energy services provider and power producer in Europe.

 Gregory L. Summe

-Gregory L. Summe was appointed a non-executive director of our board of directors in December 2015.
+Gregory L. Summe (1956, American) was appointed a non-executive director of our board of directors effective December 2015.
 Mr. Summe is the managing partner of Glen Capital Partners, an investment fund.

 Recently, he was the co-chair and co-founder of NextGen Acquisition Corp.
 I & II.
 Previously, Mr. Summe was the managing director and vice chair of Global Buyout at The Carlyle Group, a leading global private equity firm, from 2009 to 2014.
 Prior to joining Carlyle, he was the chair and chief executive officer of PerkinElmer, Inc., a global leader in Health Sciences, a company he led from 1998 to May 2009.
 He also served as a senior advisor to Goldman Sachs Capital Partners, from 2008 to 2009.
 He was a director of Freescale Semiconductor from 2010 until its merger with NXP in 2015 and served as chair of the Freescale board from 2014-2015.
 Prior to PerkinElmer, Mr. Summe was with AlliedSignal, now Honeywell International, serving as the president of General Aviation Avionics, president of the Aerospace Engines Group and president of the Automotive Products Group.
 Before joining AlliedSignal, he was the general manager of Commercial Motors at General Electric and was a partner with the consulting firm of McKinsey & Company, Inc. Mr. Summe holds B.S. and M.S. degrees in electrical engineering from the University of Kentucky and the University of Cincinnati, and an M.B.A. with distinction from the Wharton School at the University of Pennsylvania.
 He is in the University of Kentucky’s Hall of Distinction.
 Mr. Summe also serves on the board of directors of the State Street Corporation, Avantor Corporation and Virgin Orbit Holdings. and formerly served on the boards of directors of NextGen Acquisition Corp.
 I and NextGen Acquisition Corp II.

-Karl-Henrik Sundström was appointed a non-executive director of our board of directors in June 2019.
+Karl-Henrik Sundström (1960, Swedish) was appointed a non-executive director of our board of directors in June 2019.
 He served as CEO of Stora Enso from 2014 until his retirement in 2019.

 He joined Stora Enso in August 2012 as CFO and member of the group leadership team.
 In June 2013 he took on the role as executive vice president for division Paper and Wood Products.
 Prior to joining Stora Enso, Mr. Sundström held the role of CFO of NXP Semiconductors N.V.
 (2008–2012).
 Before that, he held several managerial positions in Ericsson, including CFO.
-He is a member of the board of Vestas AS, Mölnlycke AB and vice chair of Boliden AB, chair of the tax delegation for Swedish Business and Commerce, chair of the Climate Leadership Coalition and member of the board of the Marcus Wallenberg Foundation.
+He is the chair of Boliden AB and Mölnlycke AB, member of the board of Vestas AS, chair of the Climate Leadership Coalition and member of the board of the Marcus Wallenberg Foundation.
 Mr. Sundström participated in an Advanced Management Program at Harvard Business School in 1997 and holds a degree in Business Administration, Finance and Accounting from the Uppsala University, Sweden.